wilkinsjle/prescott/README.md

 ## Artificial Intelligence
 - A great [video](https://www.youtube.com/watch?v=-O01G3tSYpU) overview on AI and where the field is heading
 - A [thought provoking experiment](https://pursuit.unimelb.edu.au/articles/holding-a-black-mirror-up-to-artificial-intelligence) from the Science Gallery and SocialNUI about the ethics of AI called the 'Biometric Mirror'
+- I've heard good things about this course at [fast.ai](https://www.fast.ai/)
 - A great, lengthy [Udemy course](https://www.udemy.com/deeplearning/) on Neural Networks/Deep Learning (not free)
 - My old lecturer's [lecture slides](https://github.com/trevorcohn/comp90051-2017/tree/gh-pages/slides) on statistical machine learning.
 (Warning, very scarily math intensive, but useful if you want to pick out one topic and try to understand how it works.)

 ## Other Stuff
 - Original [Lean Paper](https://www.lean.org/downloads/MITSloan.pdf)